ShionogiCoLtd/shionogi-data-science-dept-site/README.md

 # shionogi-data-science-dept-site

-This is the Shionogi &amp; Co., Ltd. Data Science Dept. website
+This is the Shionogi & Co., Ltd. Data Science Dept. website at https://ShionogiCoLtd.github.io/shionogi-data-science-dept-site/.